shahrokhnabavi/BarChart/README.md

 * `bgColor`: background color of the chart
 * `valueLableEnable`: this is a boolean option, if it be true then for each bar the value of that bar will shown as label inside of that bar
 * `valueLableTail`: The value of each bar can be followed by the value of this option
+* `isVertical`: If you set this option to true the chart will be shown vertically

 **Example**